Helping millions of people navigate the world of technology.

 Search for driver updates

-Windows will now search for updates related to the selected network driver online.
+Windows will now search for driver updates online.
 If an update is available, install it and restart Windows.
-Then, check and see if Wi-Fi networks are visible on your device.
+Then, see if the Wi-Fi networks are visible on your device.

-As the name suggests, performing a network reset on your Windows device will delete all network-related components like network adapters, drivers, third-party VPN inclusions, etc. Then, a default copy of your network drivers and adapters will be reinstalled.
-This will also delete any third-party app or service causing interference in your Windows 11 device.
+As the name suggests, performing a network reset on your Windows device will delete all network-related components.
+Then, a default copy of your network drivers and adapters will be reinstalled.
+This will also delete any third-party app or service causing interference on your Windows 11 device.
+Here’s how.

 Open advance network settings